Mali Empire: Historiography

+Etymology of Mali

-Mali, Mandé, Manden, and Manding are all various pronunciations of the same word across different languages and dialects.
+Mali, Mandé, Manden,Mande-Bissa and Manding are all various pronunciations of the same word across different languages and dialects.
 The version recorded by medieval Arab geographers is Mali (مالي).
 Mali is the Fula form of the word.
 In the Manding languages, the modern descendants of the language spoken at the core of the Mali Empire, Manden or Manding is the name of the region corresponding to the heartland of the Mali Empire.

 Medieval sources are divided over whether Mali is the name of a town or a region.
 Ibn Battuta who visited the capital city from 1352 to 1353, called it Mali.
 The 1375 Catalan Atlas portrayed a "city of Melly" (ciutat de Melly) in West Africa.
 Leo Africanus said that the capital city was called Melli.
 However, Ibn Fadlallah al-Umari gives Mali as the name of the capital province and Ibn Khaldun refers to Mali as a people, with each giving different names for the capital city itself.
 Whether Mali originated as the name of a town or region, the name was subsequently applied to the entire empire ruled from Mali.

 Another hypothesis suggests that the name Mali is derived from Mandé mali "hippopotamus", an animal that had special significance to the Keitas, and that Mandé means "little manatee".
 A legend claims that Sunjata transformed into a hippopotamus.
 However, these hypotheses have been rejected by locals and are inconsistent with the apparent cognate status of Mali and Mandé.

-Historiography

-Imperial Mali is best known through three primary sources: the first is the account of Shihab al-'Umari, written in about 1340 by a geographer-administrator in Mamluk Egypt.
-His information about the empire came from visiting Malians taking the hajj, or pilgrim's voyage to Mecca.
-He had first-hand information from several sources, and from a second-hand source, he learned of the visit of Mansa Musa.
-The second account is that of the traveller Ibn Battuta, who visited Mali in 1352.
-This is the first account of a West African kingdom made directly by an eyewitness; the others are usually second-hand.
-The third great account is that of Ibn Khaldun, who wrote in the early 15th century.
-While the accounts are of limited length, they provide a fairly good picture of the empire at its height.

-After Ibn Khaldun's death in 1406, there are no further Arab primary sources except for Leo Africanus, who wrote over a century later.
-Arab interest in the Mali Empire declined after the Songhai conquered the northern regions of the empire which formed the primary contact between Mali and the Arab world.
-For the later period of the Mali Empire, the major written primary sources are Portuguese accounts of the coastal provinces of Mali and neighboring societies.

-Geography

-The Mali Empire began in and was centered around the Manding region in what is now southern Mali and northeastern Guinea.

-Territory
+History

+Pre-imperial Mali

+The first Mande people entered the Manding region during the period of the Ghana Empire.
+The Manden city-state of Ka-ba (present-day Kangaba) served as the capital and name of the province.
+From at least the beginning of the 11th century, Mandinka kings ruled Manden from Ka-ba in the name of the Ghanas.
+The ruler was elected from among the heads of the major clans, and at this time had little real power.
+Wagadou's control over Manden ended in the 12th century.
+The Kangaba province, free of Soninké influence, splintered into twelve kingdoms with their own faama.

+In approximately 1140 the Sosso Empire, often called Kaniaga, another former vassal of Wagadou, began conquering the lands of its old rulers.
+In 1203, the Sosso king and sorcerer Soumaoro Kanté came to power and reportedly conquered much of Manden.